Srijan-1-3/Heart-Disease-Classification/README.md

 1. The Logistic Regression model performed the same with a score of **88.52%**
 2. The Random Forest Classifier showed a slight improvement with a score of **86.89%**

+#### Hyperparameter Tuning Using GridSearchCV

+Since the Logistic Regression has given us the best results so far, we will be performing the GridSearchCV only on this model.

+* After performing the GridSearchCV, the Logistic Regression model gives the same result as the baseline score i.e. **88.52%**